-We have also written an extensive guide on the best LTE mobile Wi-Fi routers in 2019 4G and 5G connectivity.
+We have also written an extensive guide on the best LTE mobile Wi-Fi routers 4G and 5G connectivity.
 It's important to take combined approach to both at present because although there's a huge push to roll out 5G it still may not be as readily available in the next few years to say the least as 4G is at the moment so it may be well worth getting a router that can either support both 4G and 5G or 4G for now but be looking towards 5G later on.
 Below is a list of the best LTE mobile Wi-Fi routers that have a SIM card slot.

 Best 4G LTE mobile Wi-Fi router with Sim Card Slot

 Huawei E5770s-320 Mobile WiFi.
 20 Hours Working, 150Mbps.

 Wallet design of the Mobile WiFi Pro is fashioned with a leather texture and ornamental plating mid-frame.

 4G LTE 150 Mbps download, 50 Mbps upload.